Computing tropical points and tropical links: Abstract

 \section{Abstract}

-In this article, we construct fast algorithms for computing non-trivial points on and codimension one links of tropical varieties based on triangular decomposition and Newton polygons.
-Using them, we show that the tropical Grassmannians $\mathcal G_{3,8}$ and $\mathcal G_{3,9}$ are not simplicial and have links of higher valency.
+We present an algorithm for computing zero-dimensional tropical varieties based on triangular decomposition and Newton polygon methods.
+From it, we derive algorithms for computing points on and links of higher-dimensional tropical varieties, using intersections with affine hyperplanes to reduce the dimension to zero.
+We use the algorithms to show that the tropical Grassmannians $\mathcal G_{3,8}$ and $\mathcal G_{4,8}$ are not simplicial.